-19. Plaintiff is the owner of the United States Copyright Registrations that cover the Micklyn Le Feuvre Works.
-The Registrations are valid, subsisting, and in full force and effect.
-True and correct copies of the registration certificates for the Micklyn Le Feuvre Works are attached hereto as Exhibit 1.
+19. Plaintiff is the owner of the United States Copyright Registration that covers the Micklyn Le Feuvre Work.
+The Registration is valid, subsisting, and in full force and effect.
+A true and correct copy of the registration certificate for the Micklyn Le Feuvre Work is attached hereto as Exhibit 1.

-20. In an effort to illegally profit from the creative content of the Micklyn Le Feuvre Works, Defendants have created numerous Defendant Internet Stores and have designed them to appear to be selling authorized Micklyn Le Feuvre Products.

-21. Plaintiff has invested substantial time, money, and effort in building up and developing consumer awareness, goodwill, and recognition in the Micklyn Le Feuvre Works.

-22. The success of the Micklyn Le Feuvre Works is due in large part to Plaintiff's marketing, promotional, and distribution efforts.

-23. As a result of Plaintiff's efforts, the quality of the Micklyn Le Feuvre Products, the promotional efforts for Plaintiff's products and designs, press and media coverage, and social media coverage, members of the public have become familiar with the Micklyn Le Feuvre Works and associate them exclusively with Plaintiff.

-24. Plaintiff has made efforts to protect Plaintiff's interests in and to the Micklyn Le Feuvre Works.
-No one other than Plaintiff and Plaintiff's licensees are authorized to manufacture, import, export, advertise, create derivative works, offer for sale, or sell any goods utilizing the Micklyn Le Feuvre Works without the express written permission of Plaintiff.
+- 20. In an effort to illegally profit from the creative content of the Micklyn Le Feuvre Work, Defendants have created numerous Defendant Internet Stores and have designed them to appear to be selling authorized Micklyn Le Feuvre Products. - 21.
+Plaintiff has invested substantial time, money, and effort in building up and developing consumer awareness, goodwill, and recognition in the Micklyn Le Feuvre Work. - 22.
+The success of the Micklyn Le Feuvre Work is due in large part to Plaintiff's marketing, promotional, and distribution efforts. - 23.
+As a result of Plaintiff's efforts, the quality of the Micklyn Le Feuvre Products, the promotional efforts for Plaintiff's products and designs, press and media coverage, and social media coverage, members of the public have become familiar with the Micklyn Le Feuvre Work and associate them exclusively with Plaintiff. - 24.
+Plaintiff has made efforts to protect Plaintiff's interests in and to the Micklyn Le Feuvre Work.
+No one other than Plaintiff and Plaintiff's licensees are authorized to manufacture, import, export, advertise, create derivative works, offer for sale, or sell any goods utilizing the Micklyn Le Feuvre Work without the express written permission of Plaintiff.